Multi-Cloud Global Transit FAQ¶

-Transit architecture is about building connectivity between cloud and on-prem in the most agile manner possible.
-In the transit architecture, there is one connection (not counting backup here) between on-prem and and a transit VPC, everything else (the Spoke VPCs to on-prem traffic) is routed through the transit VPC.
+Transit architecture is about building connectivity between the cloud and on-prem in the most agile manner possible.
+In the Transit architecture, there is one connection (not including the backup) between on-prem and a Transit VPC/VNet.
+Everything else (the Spoke VPC/VNets to on-prem traffic) is routed through the Transit VPC/VNet.

-The alternative (call it flat architecture) to transit architecture is to build one connection, either IPSEC over Internet or Direct Connect, each time when you spin up a new VPC or VNet in the cloud.
-This requires change at the on-prem edge which requires a change control process that takes from days to weeks.
+The alternative to Transit architecture (often referred to as “flat” architecture) is to build one connection, either IPsec over the Internet or Direct Connect, each time you spin up a new VPC or VNet in the cloud.
+This requires changes at the on-prem edge, which requires a change control process that takes days to weeks.

-How do I configure a Global Transit Network with Aviatrix solution?¶
+How do I configure a global Transit Network with the Aviatrix Solution?¶

 Should I deploy one Transit Group for Dev and one for Prod?¶